 While the Son of God as God does not suffer, in coming to exist as man, he can suffer as we suffer.
 The immutable and impassible Son of God actually does suffer as man, for that is the manner in which he now exists.
 To behold the suffering of Jesus is to behold the human suffering of the Son of God.
 All of our suffering is ultimately the result of sin.
 God created the world and our first parents as good, but sin brought evil and death into the world and so brought the suffering that results from such sin.
 Thus, by assuming the fallen nature of Adam—by coming to exist in the weakness of human flesh—the Son of God saved us, not by suffering as God, but transforming our human suffering into an act of perfect love to his Father for the forgiveness of our sin and so freeing us from the eternal suffering of our damnation.
 It was the human suffering of the divine Son that is salvific and not some form of divine suffering.
 In his compassion he freed us from the source of all evil, sin, and from evil’s triumph—death.
 In rising gloriously from the dead, he obtained for us eternal life, the incorruptible life of his own risen humanity.
 Jesus is the new Adam and all who through faith and baptism in his name assume, through the transforming power of the Holy Spirit, his risen humanity.
 Sin and death and the suffering that accrue to them no longer have authority over us.
 This is the compassion of the most Holy Trinity, not that they suffer, but that they, in their perfect unchanging love, have freed us from suffering and lifted us up into their perfect divine life—a life of perfect unchanging goodness and love.

 This true and authentic Gospel is the pastoral response to suffering and evil in the world, not the false and anemic gospel of a passible and suffering God.
-Besides my books, Does God Change: The Word’s “Becoming” in the Incarnation and Does God Suffer?, I also attempt to elaborate on all of the above in my latest book, Jesus Becoming Jesus: A Theological Interpretation of the Synoptic Gospels.
+Besides my books, Does God Change? and Does God Suffer?, I also attempt to elaborate on all of the above in my latest book, Jesus Becoming Jesus: A Theological Interpretation of the Synoptic Gospels.
 I am working on John’s Gospel at the present.